jsdclxvi/Reforestation/README.md

-## Did you know the first French fries weren't actually cooked in France?
-They were cooked in Greece.
+## Why do you never see elephants hiding in trees?
+Because they're so good at it.